WensenMa-Git/LeetCode/README.md

 # LeetCode
-Provide Optimized Solutions for LeetCode Problems
+Aimed to provide optimized solutions for LeetCode algorithm, object-oriented design, as well as system design problems.